Israel hits Iran’s nuclear program and military leadership in unprecedented strikes

 Iran’s Supreme Leader Ayatollah Ali Khamenei warned that Israel will face “severe punishment” for the attacks, and confirmed that a number of Iranian commanders and scientists had been killed.
 Iran’s Armed Forces spokesperson said both the US and Israel would “pay dearly.”

-General Hossein Salami, the commander-in-chief of the country’s elite Islamic Revolutionary Guard Corps and one of Iran’s most powerful figures, was among those killed in the attacks, the IRGC confirmed.
+One of Iran’s most powerful men, General Hossein Salami — the commander-in-chief of the country’s elite Islamic Revolutionary Guard Corps — was among those killed in the attacks, the IRGC confirmed.
 Major General Mohammad Bagheri, the chief of staff of Iran’s armed forces and the country’s highest-ranking military officer, was also killed, according to Iran’s state TV IRINN.

-Iran’s former national security chief Ali Shamkhani, a key adviser to Khamenei who served as secretary of the National Security Council for almost a decade, was also killed, IRINN reported.
+Iran’s former national security chief Ali Shamkhani, a key adviser to Khamenei who served as secretary of the National Security Council for almost a decade, was killed, IRINN reported.
+Also among the dead were six of Iran’s nuclear scientists, state affiliated Tasnim news agency said.

 Friday’s strikes suggest Netanyahu saw a window of opportunity to meet Israel’s longstanding objective of obliterating Iran’s nuclear program.
 Iran is in its weakest military position in decades following crippling economic sanctions, previous Israeli strikes on its air defenses and decimation of its most powerful regional proxies, including Hezbollah.